 The wide angle also improves the feeling of speed in video.
 When you fly fast just above the ground, things looks dizzyingly quick.
 However, you don't get to see much detail and the the video becomes a blurry mess when the drone is turning at speed.
 If there is signal interference, or if the drone gets too far away, the video becomes staticky and fuzzy, like a poorly tuned old-school analog TV.
 Compared to the digitally transmitted video of rival drones like the Aerix Black Talon 2.0, the video of the House Racer looks weak.

 The House Racer is a light, but somewhat fragile drone.
 It bounced away from many collisions, escaping damage, as did most of the things that it crashed into.
 We did find that the rotor blade protectors were easily bent in a crash, pushing them into the path of the rotors and possibly damaging the fragile edge of the blade.
 The soft, plastic rotors are also somewhat prone to damage.
 A heavy landing on rocky ground left them with nicks and gouges that required replacement.
-Spare parts (such as for the propellor blades, canopy or motors) are easily available and well-priced, though.
+Spare parts (such as for the propellor blades (opens in new tab), canopy (opens in new tab) or motors (opens in new tab)) are easily available and well-priced, though.